 A couple shots that don’t suck

-We learned that sometimes an image needs to be converted to black and white to look good.
+We learned that sometimes an image needs to be converted to Black is the fourth color in the process of four-color printing.
+The "K" in CMYK.
+Black adds tonal d...
+More and white to look good.
 The colored lights can make some images look really strange.

 I liked the repeated image of Tony on the screen, but the colors were all over the place.
 The black and white made this image look much better.

 I was also disappointed that the focal point is on the guitar and not his face, but interestingly the black and white conversion really minimized that too.

 This may be my best shot of the day.
 I love the expressions, the background (except the black on the right edge, but I could easily fix that in Photoshop), and best of all it is in focus.
 Yay!

 This was shot in the last seconds of the very last song.
 Maybe I really did learn something.